Reading & Working Groups

-Our CHAT Chats began informally in the summer of 2016 and grew into a formal reading group in the fall of 2016.
-The group meets every couple of weeks of discuss readings related to CHAT.
-For more information and/or for access to the readings, contact Bruce Kovanen.
+CHAT Chats began informally in Summer 2016 and grew into a formal reading group in Fall 2016.
+The group meets every couple of weeks to discuss texts related to CHAT.
+For more information and/or for access to the readings.

 Data Workshop Group

-This workshop group is designed to offer a constructive and generative space for advanced CWS graduate students to work through their dissertation research data.
+This workshop is designed to offer a constructive and generative space for advanced CWS graduate students to work through their dissertation research data.
 During each meeting, two grads present their data- or methods-in-progress to other graduate student attendees, who provide feedback and supportive suggestions for continued research.
 The group meets a handful of times throughout the semester.
-For more information, contact Bri Lafond.

 Past Groups: